rhuan-deabreu/rhuan-deabreu/README.md

-- 👋 Hi, I’m @rhuan-deabreu
+- 👋 Guten Morgen/Tag/Natch, Ich bin @rhuan-deabreu
-- 👀 I’m interested in learning duh
+- 👀 I’m interested in learning duh;
-- 🌱 I’m currently learning analisys and system development
+- 🌱 I’m currently learning analisys and system development;
-- 💞️ I’m looking to collaborate on idk...
+- 💞️ I’m looking to collaborate on idk...;
 - 📫 How to reach me?
-Here
+Here;
-- 😄 Pronouns: don't need thme, loser stuff
+- 😄 Pronouns: don't need them, loser stuff;
-- ⚡ Fun fact: life is meaningless
+- ⚡ Fun fact: there's nothing fun, life is meaningless.

 <!---
 rhuan-deabreu/rhuan-deabreu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.